 Scholarly Commons Citation

 Galle, Brian, "Free Exercise Rights of Capital Jurors" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1824.
+1824.